c2FmZQ/tlsproxy/docs/authentication.md

 `TLSPROXYAUTH` is used to authenticate with tlsproxy.
 It is not forwarded to the backend services.

 `TLSPROXYIDTOKEN` is used to authenticate with the backend services.
 It is set and validated by tlsproxy.
 The backend services can also validate it using the JSON Web Key Set (JWKS) exported by tlsproxy.

+The ID Token can also be passed in the `Authorization` http header as a bearer token.